alberto-battistel/Electrical-Impedance-Tomography-Enhanced-by-Magnetical-Readings/README.md

 # Electrical Impedance Tomography Enhanced by Magnetical Readings

-This version contains the data and produces the figures used for the __BMS2024/AUTOMED2024__ Poster Abstract Proceedings titled:
+This version contains the data and produces the figures used for the __[BMS2024/AUTOMED2024 conference in Villingen-Schwenningen](https://www.bms-24.org/)__ Poster Abstract Proceedings titled:

 __Enhance electrical impedance tomography with magnetic readings__